 - Medicare coverage – you’ll become eligible for discounted health care after receiving SSDI for two years, or once you turn 65

-Fast Facts About Refugee and Immigrant Eligibility for Various Benefits Programs
+Fast Facts About Vetting Immigrants and Refugees’ Eligibility for Various Benefits Programs

 Here are a few fast facts about refugees, immigrants and benefits program eligibility, according to the Cato Institute report:

-- Temporary migrants usually can’t qualify for means-tested benefits, like SNAP and SSI.
+- Temporary migrants usually can’t qualify for means-tested benefits, such as SNAP and SSI.